Society. Health. Welfare.

 Patrícia Javorková, Slovakia12:15–12:30 Hateful Behaviour on the Internet Among Children and Adolescents in Slovakia

 Chair: Asst.
-Prof. Daniel Markovič (Slovakia), Prof. Mindaugas Stankunas (Lithuania)13:30–13:45 Problematic Gaming in Association with Substance Use Among Adolescents in Latvia
+Prof. Daniel Markovič (Slovakia), Prof. Emeritus Robert West (UK)13:30–13:45 Problematic Gaming in Association with Substance Use Among Adolescents in Latvia

 Kristīne Ozoliņa, Latvia13:45–14:00 Interventions for Developing Selective and Sustained Attention in Adolescents in Sport: A Scoping Review